tc4dy/SimplePot/README.md

 # 🍯 SimplePot – See How Attackers Think

-> 🧠 *A single‑developer with AI, ~2500‑line educational honeypot – not production‑grade, but fully working and open to your improvements.*
+> 🧠 *A training honeypot of approximately 2,500 lines of code, suitable for IT companies, researchers, and developers—fully functional and open to your improvements, with a configuration that could be adapted for a production environment.*

 **350‑char description:**
 🔍 Observe live SSH brute‑force, SQLi, DNS tunnelling & more.